 "I think that's why you're so scared," she said.

 A tear rolled down her face as she looked at me.
 She didn't say anything.
 She held my face in front of hers with her hands and looked directly into my soul.
 It seemed like an hour, but was only minutes.
 It took a few seconds for it all to implode me as she got into the car and drove away, leaving me without any words.
-I hit my knees and cried like I had never cried before.
+I hit my knees and just stared into the sky.
 I felt like I was aligning with the world and we were becoming a part of each other.
+And she was gone.

 She was gone.

 I searched the entire earth for her for years and years until I gave up searching.
 I graduated university and got a degree in bioengineering.
 I was successful from the very start.
 I made a million dollars my first year out of college and almost doubled that the next due to investments.
 None of it made any sense.
 I was being driven by a force that was a ghost.
 She was so active inside me, yet no where to be found.
 I worked as if she could see me, because I always pictured her watching me from wherever she was.

 Ten years after college I was sitting on the bench in front of a hot dog stand eating a coney I had bought.
 I was reading the paper and on the seventh page of the "local news" section, it read, "Body found in Gregory Park identified as Sophie Hawkins."
 The article contained a photograph of the only love of my life, just as I had remembered her.
 I saw her photo and lost my heart onto the cement.
 I had missed her for so long and here she was in the newspaper, telling me she had gone missing the night we met.
 Everyone in the world was searching for Sophie as I was; only to find her lying as bones in the brush behind an old abandoned horse shoe pit.